PA Breweries updates NY Breweries updates VMDDC Breweries updates

 OPEN

-Pittsburgh BC
+Pittsburgh BC, now Iron City BC

 Old Guard